Pruffer-zz/MyBB-RESTful-API-System-extensions/README.md

 Extensions for MyBB-RESTful-API-System.
 Moved over from my fork.

+`restfulapi.php` file modified to add a setting for the new APIs.

-I'm most definitely not a security researcher, though-- if you absolutely need to use them, **make sure it's safe to do so first**.
+I'm most definitely not a security researcher, though.
+If you absolutely need to use these, **make sure it's safe to do so first**.